JoineryHQ/com.joineryhq.fbtok/README.md

 ## Usage

 The hashing functionality is unlikely to be useful on its own.
-This extension provides an API, `Fbhash.HashAfformUrl`, which can be called like so:
+This extension provides a v4 API, `Fbhash.HashAfformUrl`, which can be called like so:

 ```php
     $filters = ['member_id' => '123'];